SamuelSwartzberg/flashcardifying_text_temp/math.md

 flex-container:✫https://upload.wikimedia.org/wikipedia/commons/d/d0/EulerDiagram.svg✫

+⟮each shape⟯ represents ⟮a set S⟯.
-each shape represents a set S. the area outside of a shape representing set S represents S^C a shape s1 within another shape s2 indicates s1 ⊂ s2 two shapes s1, s2 not overlapping indicates they are disjoint two shapes s1, s2 overlapping indicates they have an intersection. the overlapping area of  s1, s2 indicates their intersection.
+⟮the area outside⟯ of ⟮a shape representing set S⟯ represents ⟮S⎴C⎴⟯ a shape s1 within another shape s2 indicates ⟮s1 ⊂ s2⟯ two shapes s1, s2 ⟮not overlapping⟯ indicates ⟮they are disjoint⟯ two shapes s1, s2 ⟮overlapping⟯ indicates they ⟮have an intersection⟯. the overlapping area of  s1, s2 indicates their intersection.

 ##### !venn